Web Analytics

 :

-Want to hear about new Walk the Futures dates and formats?
+Want to hear about new Walk the Futures dates, locations, and formats?

-Sign up below to be the first to know when new events and editions are announced across Europe.
+We're always adding new dates, and in 2026, we're hoping to bring Walk the Futures to cities across Europe.
+Sign up below to be the first to know when new events and editions are announced.

 :